bchiha/TEC-1G-MJ/Expander/8x8/readme.md

 Watch the Demo video:  https://youtu.be/IrcrIdf2KzY

 The schematic is in the Files List, above.
+The file "8x8 Pixel Data Maker.ods" is an Open Office spreadsheet that creates Data Tables for the RGB Matrix.

-Demo code and an update to the MON3 APIs will be released shortly to help everyone develop software for the device.
+See the Demo Code below.
+An update to the MON3 APIs will be released shortly to help everyone develop software for the device.

 ## Sample Code